HABS-BRAIN/ai-driller/articles/eeg-conformer.md

 - **Parietal regions** (CP5, P7, P4): Critical for spatial awareness
 - **Central regions** (C3, C4): The motor cortex itself

-This isn't just technically impressive—it validates that the model is learning meaningful patterns that align with our neuroscientific understanding of how the brain works.
+This validates that the model is learning meaningful patterns that align with our neuroscientific understanding of how the brain works.

 The fact that the model's attention maps correspond to known brain anatomy gives us confidence that it's not just memorizing data but actually learning the underlying neural mechanisms.
 This interpretability is crucial for medical applications where understanding *why* a decision was made is as important as the decision itself.